 This is the stage where you lay your property’s foundation.
 It can include leveling of the ground, and the waterproofing and plumbing of the foundation as well.

 This is where the frame of your property is built.
-This can cover partial brickwork, the roofing, windows, and trusses.
+This can cover partial brickwork, roofing, windows, and trusses.

-This is where the largest portion of construction finance Australia goes.
+This is where the largest portion of construction finance in Australia goes.
 This includes putting up the walls, doors, and windows (that’s why it’s called the “lockup” stage, to make sure the property is lockable.)

 This includes installing your property’s internal fittings and fixtures.
 It can range from installing plasterboards, gutters, to electricity.

 This can include payments of contacted items, like final payments for builders and equipment.
 It can include any finishing touches too, including electricity, plumbing, and overall cleaning.

 Below is the standard HIA Progress Payment schedule lenders will ask you to follow:

 - Deposit – (depends on the total contract price)

 - Lockup – 25%